kukyxs/CoMvvmHelper/README.md

 # Cov(CoMvvmHelper)
-A lightweight tool-collection for quickly-developing an android app use (Kotlin + Jetpack + DataBinding)
+A lightweight tool-collection for quickly-developing an android app use (Kotlin + JetPack + DataBinding)

 ## How to import
 1. Add it in your root build.gradle at the end of repositories: